AlexStan0/alexstan0/README.md

 <br>
 <br>

-I have been using Javascript/NodeJS for the longest and I am the most comfortable with it.
-I am also comfortable with Java, Python, and Bash.
-I use Arch Linux and i3 as my daily driver, and so I am comfortable with writing CLI applications for Unix/mac systems.
-I am also familiar with many features of the Windows NTFS family of Operating Systems. <br>

-I am most familiar with JavaScript/NodeJS and have been using it for the longest time, although I am also familiar and comfortable with Java, Python, and Bash.
-I daily drive both Arch Linux with the i3 window manager and Windows 10, and so I am comfortable when it comes to working with both the Linux kernel and the Windows powershell environment.
+I have been using JavaScript/NodeJS for the longest time and so I am very comfortable with it, although I am also familiar and comfortable with Java, Python, and Bash.
+I daily drive both Arch Linux with the i3 window manager and Windows 10, and so I am comfortable when it comes to working with both the Linux kernel and the Windows powershell environment. <br>

 When it comes to virtualization I am very experienced with both Type-1 and Type-2 hypervisors, namely Proxmox and Oracle Virtal-Box.
 Having numerous iSCSI disks for personal use I am very familiar with the TrueNAS Operating System.
 I am for more experienced when it comes to Type-1 hypervisors due to having worked with them on enterprise hardware.